5 Warning Signs Your Shopify Store Is Losing Customers

 Impact

-High cancellation rates reduce Shopify customer satisfaction and damage loyalty.
+High cancellation rates reduce customer satisfaction and damage loyalty.

-Refund-heavy stores often see higher Shopify customer churn.
+Refund-heavy stores often see higher customer churn.

 How to Fix It

-Offer clear cancellation and refund policies.
+Offer clear cancellation and refund policies upfront.

 Introduce store credits instead of automatic refunds to encourage reorders.